cornell-netlab/MicroP4/content/installation/_index.md

 3. Allocate the VM as much RAM as possible (at least 2GB).
 A single processor should suffice (recommended: 2).
 4. You may need to turn on virtualization extensions in your BIOS to enable 64-bit virtualization.
 5. When the VM starts up, the `microp4` user should be automatically logged in. (username: `microp4`, password: `microp4`).
 6. Get the latest version of μP4, do `cd microp4 && git pull`.
-To build it, follow the instructions at https://github.com/cornell-netlab/MicroP4#2-install.
+To build it, follow the instructions at https://github.com/cornell-netlab/MicroP4#install-%CE%BCp4c
+7. Next step: you can directly jump to building and testing composed programs by following the instructions here: https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples.

 **Note**: The VM does not include Barefoot's SDE.
-You will need to install it yourself.
+You will need to install it yourself on your local machine and compile the generated P4 programs following the SDE instructions.

 ## From Source
 We have released the source code for μP4 at https://github.com/cornell-netlab/MicroP4/ under an open-source license.